danielbodnar/awesome-stars/README.md

 ## ios

+- [AirtestProject/Airtest](https://github.com/AirtestProject/Airtest) - UI Automation Framework for Games and Apps
+- [wix/Detox](https://github.com/wix/Detox) - Gray box end-to-end testing and automation framework for mobile apps
+- [appium/appium](https://github.com/appium/appium) - Cross-platform automation framework for all kinds of your apps built on top of W3C WebDriver protocol
+- [fastlane/fastlane](https://github.com/fastlane/fastlane) - 🚀 The easiest way to automate building and releasing your iOS and Android apps
+- [parvardegr/sharing](https://github.com/parvardegr/sharing) - Sharing is a command-line tool to share directories and files from the CLI to iOS and Android devices without the need of an extra client app
+- [OnionBrowser/OnionBrowser](https://github.com/OnionBrowser/OnionBrowser) - An open-source, privacy-enhancing web browser for iOS, utilizing the Tor anonymity network
+- [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.
 - [Jigsaw-Code/outline-client](https://github.com/Jigsaw-Code/outline-client) - Outline clients, developed by Jigsaw.
 The Outline clients use the popular Shadowsocks protocol, and lean on the Cordova and Electron frameworks to support Windows, Android / ChromeOS, Linux, iOS and m
 - [home-assistant/Iconic](https://github.com/home-assistant/Iconic) - :art: Auto-generated icon font library for iOS, watchOS and tvOS
 - [whitesmith/WSTagsField](https://github.com/whitesmith/WSTagsField) - An iOS text field that represents tags, hashtags, tokens in general.